Counseling Staff Positions

 Camp Counselors (162 full-summer positions available, room & board included)Central Camp Counselors serve as role models for campers by demonstrating respect and discipline, and by living by the established camp policies.
 Duties include: live with 10 - 11 campers, eat with your assigned cabin, supervise clean-up details, plan recreational and social activities, launder the campers' uniform clothes every other day, work 15 - 20 hours a week at a specific work assignment (including performing and artistic assignments), and consistently evaluate and act on all campers' special needs, problems, and concerns.
 Camp Counselors are role models, leaders, supervisors, problem solvers, motivators, friends, and guardians for Blue Lake campers.

 Central Camp Counselors/Lifeguards have the same responsibilities as central camp counselors, except that their work assignment is that of a Lifeguard.
 These counselors also have opportunities to perform with various camp music ensembles or complete other job assignments.
 Blue Lake will certify candidates with Red Cross certifications prior to staff orientation.
-Candidates for Lifeguard positions must be physically fit, competent swimmers, and available to arrive at camp by JUNE 9 for American Red Cross Life Guard training.
+Candidates for Lifeguard positions must be physically fit, competent swimmers, able to meet the American Red Cross prerequisites for lifeguarding, and able to arrive at camp by June 8 for American Red Cross Lifeguard training.

 Unit Counselors have the same responsibilities as central camp cabin counselors, except that they are not assigned a specific group of campers.
 Instead, unit counselors work with a team of other staff members to provide support and supervision to the larger camper group and living area, as well as fill in for cabin counselors who are ill or are called away from camp on emergencies.